lukusope/Alx-pre_course/0x01-git/README.md

-This is my Alx school proect
+This is my Alx school project